 Hit the Trail: Safety & Etiquette

-- Pick Up After Yourself - Just because it is the wilderness, doesn't mean it's ok to leave your dog's waste on the trail.
+Just because it is the wilderness, doesn't mean it's acceptable to leave your dog's waste on the trail.
 Many trails get excessive human/dog use and if everyone left their waste, the area would be ruined.
 It can also interfere with natural plants and wildlife.
 Just pack it out!

-- Rest and Hydrate Frequently - "Just like you, your dog needs to stay hydrated while hiking.
+"Just like you, your dog needs to stay hydrated while hiking.
 Unlike you, they cannot tell you when they are overdoing it," says Dr. O'Dell.
-"So stop frequently for breaks and give your pup water.
+"So, stop frequently for breaks and give your pup water.
 Check for signs of heatstroke, such as excessive drooling, reddened gums, rapid heart rate, or producing very small amounts of urine."
 Carry a good water bottle and a portable bowl.